mrjianyang/NHL-Point-Predictor/README.md

 ## Instructions

 1) In 01-extract.py we need to input 4 parameters on command line.
-Input game_skater_stats.csv, player_info.csv, game.csv, player_complete
+    command: python3 game_skater_stats.csv, player_info.csv, game.csv, player_complete

-2) In 02-filter.py

-3) In 03-feature-engineering input
+2) In 02-filter.py we need to input 2 parameters, first is name of csv created from step 1 and second is the name of the new csv created
+    command: python3 02-filter.py player_complete.csv final.csv

+3) In 03-feature-engineering.py we need to input 1 parameter, the name of the csv from step 2
+    command: python3 03-feature-engineering.py final.csv

+4) In 04-visualize.py we need to input 1 parameter, the name of the csv from step 2
+    command: python3 04-visualize.py final.csv

+5) In 05-create_model.py we need to input 1 parameter, the name of the csv from step 2
+    command: python3 05-create_model.py final.csv

 ## Data